Corporate Governance and External Peer Review

 - An independent approach to evaluating the work product of another actuary

-- Less time-consuming and expensive than a complete second actuarial analysis
+- Less time-consuming than an additional independent actuarial analysis

-- A more professionally sound evaluation of the actuarial work product than a review by an individual not qualified to perform actuarial work
+- A more professionally sound evaluation of the actuarial work product than a review by an individual who is not a credentialed actuary

 - Best performed using a rigorous framework that includes a review of the form and content of the analysis, as well as compliance with actuarial professional standards

-A number of scenarios exist wherein interested parties other than the principal, that is the actuary's customeror employer, may be interested in having an "independent set of eyes" review an actuarial work product for reasonableness and appropriateness.
+A number of scenarios exist where the principal, that is the actuary's customer or employer, or other interested parties may want to have an "independent set of eyes" review an actuarial work product for reasonableness and appropriateness.

 - An auditor responsible for issuing the audit opinion of an insurance company or captive